Skip to main content

 Research Librarian

-Ms. Snyder has written and spoken extensively on topics in early American history, with a specialty in Early American women’s history.
+Samantha Snyder has written and spoken extensively on topics in early American history, with a specialty in Early American women’s history.
 She is currently working on a biography of Elizabeth Willing Powel.
-She earned her Master’s of Library and Information Studies, and B.A. in English literature from the University of Wisconsin – Madison, and is currently pursuing graduate studies in history at George Mason University.
+She earned her Master’s of Library and Information Studies and B.A. in English literature from the University of Wisconsin-Madison, and earned her M.A. in History at George Mason University.

-Expertise: Early American women’s history, Elizabeth Willing Powel, history of Mount Vernon
+Expertise: Early American Women’s History, George Washington, History of Mount Vernon

 Thomas Plott

-Tom Plott serves as Mount Vernon’s Manager of Character Interpretation and brings over 30 years of professional acting and directing experience to Mount Vernon.
-Tom has made a career of portraying historical characters; from Shakespeare to Da Vinci to John Wilkes Booth.
-He now uses his versatility and skills as a researcher to depict George Washington’s personal physician Doctor James Craik, the first Physician General of the United States.
+Tom Plott serves as Mount Vernon’s Interpretive Performance Manager and brings over 35 years of professional acting and directing experience to Mount Vernon.
+Tom has made a career of portraying historical characters, from Shakespeare to Da Vinci to John Wilkes Booth.
+He now uses his versatility and skills as a researcher to depict George Washington’s personal physician, Doctor James Craik, the first Physician General of the United States.

 Expertise: Character/Costumed Interpretation of Dr. James Craik (Washington’s friend and physician), Character/Costumed Interpretation of James Anderson (Washington’s farm and distillery manager)